-Students enrol in Geography through the First Arts programme, which enables Geography to be studied alongside two other subjects.
+Students enrol in Geography through the First Arts programme, which enables Geography to be studied alongside two or three other subjects.
 After the end of the First Year, students may then choose to specialise by taking Single Major Geography, to take Geography as part of a Major/Minor subject split, or to continue into Double Major.
 In both Second and Third Years the Department offers a wide range of options, ranging from Economic Geography to Natural Hazards in Second Year, and from Ecosystems through Environmental Politics to City in Film in Third Year.
 Field work is delivered through specialist modules and integrated into several others, and in Third Year students may opt for a placement module, working with an organisation outside the university.
 Further details available through Course Finder.